Eric Cantona: 1995–96 season

+Cantona's ban ended on Saturday, 30 September, which offered Sky the chance to put that weekend's game back to Sunday, 1 October or Monday, 2 October.
+It might conceivably have been at home to Coventry or away to Bolton, but even the fixture computer had a sense of theatre: Liverpool (H).

+— The Guardian on Cantona's return game from his eight month suspension, at home to arch rivals Liverpool.

 In his comeback game against arch rivals Liverpool on 1 October 1995, Cantona set up a goal for Nicky Butt two minutes into the game and then scored a penalty to secure a point for United in a 2–2 home draw.
-However, eight months without competitive football had taken its toll and Cantona struggled for form in his first three months back in action; by 24 December, the gap between United and league leaders Newcastle had increased to 10 points and eventually 12.
+However, eight months without competitive football had taken its toll and Cantona struggled for form in his first three months back in action; by 24 December, the gap between United and league leaders Newcastle had increased to ten points, and eventually to twelve.

 However, Cantona recaptured his form in the new year.
 During January 1996, the gap between United and the leaders stretched to 12 points, but the comeback began when Cantona scored the winning goal at West Ham, and shortly afterwards Cantona excelled on his first visit to Selhurst Park since he was banned, during which he scored twice in a 4–2 win over Wimbledon.
 Victory over Arsenal on 20 March, with Cantona scoring the only goal of the game with a 25-yard half-volley, saw United overtake Newcastle in the title race, where they remained for the rest of the season, with Cantona having already scored the winner at Newcastle earlier that month.
 The goal came as part of a personal scoring run of six consecutive league matches for Cantona, four of which saw him score the game's only goal.
 He scored the fifth in a 5–0 win over Nottingham Forest on the penultimate day of the season, a result that meant that United realistically only needed to avoid defeat at Middlesbrough on the final day; they won 3–0 to secure their third league title in four years.
 Cantona finished the season as the club's top scorer with 14 goals from 30 league appearances.
 United had suffered just one defeat after the turn of the year.